Welcome to the OpticianWorks Consumers Guide To Buying Glasses 2018

-I am a licensed optician who has worked for a mall-based optical chain and two different independent doctors of optometry, both with large dispensaries.
-I have more than twenty years “in the business.”
+I am a licensed optician who has worked for a mall-based optical chain and two different independent doctors of optometry, both with large retail sales.
+I have more than twenty-five years “in the business.”
 I know exactly what optical products cost and how they are marked up.
 You are not going to read any “industry insider information” here, because none exists.
 What I can share with you are some common-sense guidelines.

 About That Eyeglass “Prescription”

 As a consumer, the first thing you must know is that you own your eyeglass “prescription.”
 Once your exam has been paid for, you may ask for a copy of it.
 By law, your doctor must give it to you.
 You are free to take that “prescription” anywhere you want to have your glasses made.
 Your doctor has no right to hesitate or refuse to provide you with your prescription.

 §456.2 Separation of examination and dispensing.
 It is an unfair act or practice for an ophthalmologist or optometrist to:

 (a) Fail to provide to the patient one copy of the patient’s prescription immediately after the eye examination is completed.
 Provided: An ophthalmologist or optometrist may refuse to give the patient a copy of the patient’s prescription until the patient has paid for the eye examination, but only if that ophthalmologist or optometrist would have required immediate payment from that patient had the examination revealed that no ophthalmic goods were required;

 (b) Condition the availability of an eye examination to any person on a requirement that the patient agree to purchase any ophthalmic goods from the ophthalmologist or optometrist;